qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression_help/GeometryGroup.rst

 z_max
 .....

-Returns the maximum z coordinate of a geometry, or Null if the geometry has no z value.
+Returns the maximum z coordinate of a geometry, or NULL if the geometry has no z value.

 .. list-table::
    :widths: 15 85